 Antigen and PCR tests can be obtained freely in hospitals with a medical prescription or with a fee of 50 to 75€ in medical analysis laboratories or private clinics (for non-residents, for example).

 Rapid self-tests are sold between 10 and 20€ in pharmacies without prescription.
 These results are known between 15 and 60 minutes, depending on the test.

 Residents of Croatia can be tested rapidly and freely at their doctor’s office.
-These same tests cost 40-50€ in a private clinic.

 The results are available within 24 hours.